TC-40B Non or Part-year Resident Schedule

 Use TC-40B to calculate the Utah tax for a nonresident or a part-year resident.

 - If you are a part-year resident, enter the date you established residency in Utah and the date the residency ended.
 Enter dates in the format mm/dd/yy.

-- If you and your spouse (if applicable) are nonresidents, enter the two-character home state postal abbreviation.
+- If you (and your spouse) are a nonresident, enter the two-character home state postal abbreviation.
 If you are a resident of a foreign country (a foreign national or citizen), enter “NA” in the home state abbreviation field.

 Follow these steps to calculate your Utah tax:

 - Complete form TC-40B, Non or Part-Year Resident Schedule (see line-by-line instructions, below).

 - Complete the rest of form TC-40, beginning with line 25.